Shinji Ikari: Characterization and themes

-Critics analyzed the conflictual relationship between him and his father, comparing him with the protagonists of the works by director Yoshiyuki Tomino, especially to Amuro Ray, the main character in Mobile Suit Gundam.
+Critics analyzed the conflictual relationship between him and his father, comparing him with the protagonists of the works by director Yoshiyuki Tomino, especially Amuro Ray, the main character in Mobile Suit Gundam.
 Artist Takashi Murakami interpreted Shinji's interior drama as "the endpoint of the postwar lineage of otaku favorites", such as Godzilla, the series of the Ultra franchise, Space Battleship Yamato or Gundam, in which hero-figures increasingly question and agonize over their missions to defend Earth and humanity.
-According to Toshio Okada, former president of Gainax and an acquaintance of Hideaki Anno, Evangelion and Gundam are completely different; for Okada, one thrust of the story of Gundam is "the main character's desire to be recognized by others", since in mecha anime the characters generally try to change the world, while Evangelion "complicated the whole thing, raising issues", since no one can save the world.
+According to Toshio Okada, former president of Gainax and an acquaintance of Hideaki Anno, Evangelion and Gundam are completely different; for Okada, one thrust of the story of Gundam is "the main character's desire to be recognized by others" since in mecha anime, the characters generally try to change the world.
+At the same time, Evangelion "complicated the whole thing, raising issues" since no one can save the world.
 According to Italian researcher Fabio Bartoli, Shinji is a "perfect representative" of the otaku generation.
 He described him as "a young man with relationship difficulties, accustomed to spending a lot of time at home".
-Bartoli wrote that the last scene of the anime, in which the boy's glass prison shatters ending his psychoanalytic session, may allude to the shinjinrui (新人類), the Japanese generation born in the 1970s, which is also known as crystal-zoku (クリスタル族).
+Bartoli wrote that the last scene of the anime, in which the boy's glass prison shatters, ending his psychoanalytic session, may allude to the shinjinrui (新人類), the Japanese generation born in the 1970s, which is also known as crystal-zoku (クリスタル族).
 Writer Andrea Fontana agreed, seeing him as a representation of otaku and their inability to relate to others.
 Fontana also saw in Shinji's character "an exhortation" by Anno to otaku, Japanese society, and young people "to break the crystal cage in which they locked themselves up, looking confidently at their neighbor".